Till Death Tear Us Apart: Production

-The series launch was announced on November 8, 2016.
-On November 10, a promotional trailer was released.
-Although the story is based on a novel, the series itself was created as a continuation of Love is More Than a Word, which was canceled in September 2016 by the Chinese authorities, leaving unfinished, unresolved plots.
-The main cast of the series is headed by the same actors from Love is More Than a Word, thus hinting at the idea of reincarnation of the characters.
+The series was announced on November 8, 2016.
+A promotional trailer was released n November 10.
+Although the story is based on a novel, the series itself was created as a continuation of Love is More Than a Word, which was canceled in September 2016 by the Chinese authorities, leaving unfinished and unresolved plots.
+The main cast of the series was led by same actors from Love is More Than a Word, hinting at the idea of reincarnation of the characters.

-Distribution

 Censorship

-The series, like its predecessor, suffered from censorship by the authorities, which resulted in many of the episodes being shortened or romantic scenes between the characters being removed.
+The series, like its predecessor, was censored by Chinese authorities, which resulted in many of the episodes being shortened or romantic scenes between the characters being removed.
 Love is More Than a Word and Till Death Tear Us Apart were not the first gay-themed series to suffer censorship from the authorities; the popular series Addicted suffered the same fate, prompting several campaigns and complaints about the decision.